When you send cryptocurrency from your Digital Surge account to an external wallet, a withdrawal fee applies.

 Want the receiving wallet to receive an exact amount?

-If you want the other wallet to receive a specific amount (for example, exactly 0.05 BTC), you will need to add the transaction fee on top of your intended amount when entering it.
+If you want the other wallet to receive a specific amount (for example, exactly 0.05 BTC), you will need to add the withdrawal fee on top of your intended amount when entering it.

 Using the above example, you would enter 0.050030 BTC so that the receiving wallet receives the full 0.05 BTC after the fee is deducted.